Table of Contents

 Treatment of Conus Medullaris and Cauda Equina Syndromes

 The treatment could be:

 - Physical therapy is done with a goal of attaining the functional recovery of the patient.
 Both chest and limb physiotherapy.

 - Occupational therapy to achieve a residual function for activities of daily living

 - High-dose corticosteroids reduce the swelling around the injured area and relieve any compressions.

 - Bisphosphonates are administered in patients with bony lesions.

 - Skeletal muscle relaxants help in relieving the spasticity associated with weak muscles and allow for physical exercises.

-- Skin care of the neurologically compromised patient to avoid development of pressure ulcers.
-This is achieved by use of alternating pressure mattresses, 2 hourly turning of the patient and padding of bony surfaces.
+- Skincare of the neurologically compromised patient to avoid the development of pressure ulcers.
+This is achieved by the use of alternating pressure mattresses, turning the patient every two hours and padding any bony surfaces.

 Administration of antibiotics in infective causes.

 Surgical decompression by lumbar laminectomy or microdiscectomy is done with a goal of reducing pressure on the spinal cord or the nerve roots.
 After surgery, the patients are monitored for recovery of motor and sensory function.